TABLE OF CONTENTS

 Set the policy to determine if touching the YubiKey's button is required to use the certificate's private key.
 This is an additional protection against use of a private key without explicit user intent.
 The policy is stored in the YubiKey's secure element during private key creation or import and cannot be changed.
 If a different policy is desired, a new certificate and private key must be created.

 - Cached (for 15 seconds per touch)

 - Never (No touch required) <default>

 The default can be changed via a Windows registry entry and applies to all new certificate / private key pairs added to the YubiKey.
-If different policies are required per certificate, the registry entry must be changed prior to each certificates creation.
-See the YubiKey Smart Card Deployment Guide for additional information.
+If different policies are required per certificate, the registry entry must be changed prior to each certificate's creation.
+See Deploying the YubiKey Minidriver to Workstations and Servers for additional information.

 Certificate Enrollment (add user certificate)